-Opening in 1989, Disney World’s third park was originally named Disney’s MGM Studios, though the park’s name was changed to Hollywood Studios in 2008 (Hollywood Studios and Universal Studios are often confused, but Universal Studios is a theme park owned by Universal, not Disney, and is therefore not on Disney property).
-Hollywood Studios features seven main areas, which are Hollywood Boulevard, Sunset Boulevard, Animation Courtyard, Echo Lake, Commissary Lane, Grand Avenue, and Toy Story Land, the park’s newest addition.
-Star Wars: Galaxy’s Edge is set to open late 2019 and will add an eighth area to Hollywood Studios.
+Opening in 1989, Disney World’s third park was originally named Disney’s MGM Studios, though the park’s name was changed to Hollywood Studios in 2008 (Hollywood Studios and Universal Studios are often confused, but Universal Studios is a theme park owned by NBCUniversal, not Disney, and is therefore not on Disney property).
+Hollywood Studios features nine main areas, which are Hollywood Boulevard, Sunset Boulevard, Animation Courtyard, Echo Lake, Commissary Lane, Pixar Place, Grand Avenue, Toy Story Land, and Star Wars: Galaxy’s Edge, which is the newest addition.

 Immediately after entering the park, the first section you will come to is Hollywood Boulevard, which is basically Hollywood Studios’ Main Street.
-Located to the right of the entrance is Oscar’s Super Service, which looks like an old gas station and is the place where you can rent strollers, wheel chairs and EVCs, and pick up any items you’ve bought and had shipped to the front of the park.
-Shows and entertainment found along Hollywood Boulevard are the Citizens of Hollywood, the March of the First Order, and Star Wars: A Galaxy Far, Far Away.
-At night, shows featuring lights, lasers, pyrotechnics, fireworks, and projection screens located at the end of Hollywood Boulevard are Disney Movie Magic and Star Wars: A Galactic Spectacular, which is replaced with Jingle Bell, Jingle BAM! every Christmas season.
+Located to the right of the entrance is Oscar’s Super Service, which looks like an old gas station and is the place where you can rent strollers, wheel chairs and EVCs, as well as pick up any items you’ve bought and had shipped to the front of the park.
+Shows and entertainment found on Hollywood Boulevard include the Citizens of Hollywood and Star Wars: A Galaxy Far, Far Away.
+At night, shows featuring lights, lasers, pyrotechnics, fireworks, and projection screens located at the end of Hollywood Boulevard are Wonderful World of Animation and Star Wars: A Galactic Spectacular (which is replaced with Jingle Bell, Jingle BAM! every Christmas season).

 There are no rides located on Hollywood Boulevard, however, there are multiple shops, including: